nuxeo-cps/products--CPSTramline/README.txt

      With the 'explicit_enable' PythonOption above, one has to insert an hidden input in each <form> with tramlined inputs.
-Furthermore, all tramlined inputs of the form have to occurr after this hidden input to be activated.
+Furthermore, all tramlined inputs of the form have to occur after this hidden input to be activated.

      More precisely, the form of the input is:
      <input type="hidden" name="tramline_enable"